Woodlawn, Chicago: Jackson Park

 Jackson Park is a 500-acre (2 km^{2}) park on Lake Michigan in the neighborhoods of Woodlawn, Hyde Park, and bordering South Shore.

 The land for Jackson Park was set aside in the 1870s.
 The area was originally a "rough, tangled stretch of bog and dune" until it was transformed by Frederick Law Olmsted, the architect of New York City's Central Park.
 The park is connected by the Midway Plaisance to Washington Park on Woodlawn's North end.

 Jackson Park was the site of the 1893 World's Columbian Exposition.
 For this event, hundreds of acres of undeveloped park was turned into the spectacular, but temporary, Beaux-Arts "White City."
 A small number of structures built for or used during the fair still remain in the park.

-Attractions inside Jackson Park include Osaka Garden, the Jackson Park Golf Course, Jackson Park Harbor, Wooded Isle, the gilded Daniel Chester French statue Republic (a replica of a much larger statue built for the Columbian Exposition), several lagoons, and the 63rd Street Beach with its magnificent beach house.
+Attractions inside Jackson Park include Osaka Garden, the Jackson Park Golf Course, Jackson Park Harbor, Wooded Isle, the gilded Daniel Chester French statue Republic (a replica of a much larger statue built for the Columbian Exposition), several lagoons, and the 63rd Street Beach with its historic beach house.

 Education

-It is within Chicago Public Schools.
+As part of the City of Chicago, Woodlawn is served by the Chicago Public School District.
 Emmett Till Math & Science Academy is in Woodlawn.
 Emmett Till, its namesake, was an alumnus of the school when it was called James McCosh Elementary School; in that period all of its students were African-American.
 It was given its current name in 2006.